Handling Retries and Back-off Attempts with JavaScript Promises

 As you can see, both implementations use a recursive structure with decrementing retries

-What I find so impressive with the Promise abstraction is how easy it is to codify complex problems such as this with minimal code.
+What I find so impressive about the Promise abstraction is how easy it is to codify complex problems such as this with minimal code.